Jo Cox

-Helen Joanne Cox (née Leadbeater; 22 June 1974 – 16 June 2016) was a British politician who served as Member of Parliament (MP) for Batley and Spen from May 2015 until her murder in June 2016.
+Helen Joanne Cox (22 June 1974 – 16 June 2016) was a British politician who served as Member of Parliament (MP) for Batley and Spen from May 2015 until her murder in June 2016.
 She was a member of the Labour Party.

 Born in Batley, West Yorkshire, Cox studied Social and Political Sciences at Pembroke College, Cambridge.
 Working first as a political assistant, she joined the international humanitarian charity Oxfam in 2001, where she became head of policy and advocacy at Oxfam GB in 2005.
 She was selected to contest the Batley and Spen parliamentary seat after the incumbent, Mike Wood, decided not to stand in 2015.
 She held the seat for Labour with an increased majority.
 Cox became a campaigner on issues relating to the Syrian civil war, and founded and chaired the all-party parliamentary group Friends of Syria.

 On 16 June 2016, Cox died after being shot and stabbed multiple times in the street in the village of Birstall, where she had been due to hold a constituency surgery.
 Thomas Mair, who held far-right views, was found guilty of her murder in November and sentenced to life imprisonment with a whole life order.
 In July 2021, Cox's sister, Kim Leadbeater, was elected as the Labour MP for Batley and Spen, following a by-election.

 Early life and career beginnings

 Helen Joanne Leadbeater was born on 22 June 1974 at Staincliffe General Hospital in Dewsbury, West Yorkshire, England, to Jean, a school secretary, and Gordon Leadbeater, a toothpaste and hairspray factory worker.

-Raised in Heckmondwike, she was educated at Heckmondwike Grammar School, a state grammar school, where she was head girl.
+She grew up in Batley, and was educated at Heckmondwike Grammar School, a state grammar school, where she was head girl, with head boy Richard Woffenden of Liversedge, under headmaster Chris Parker.

+She gained the Duke of Edinburgh Bronze in May 1990, and eight GCSEs in August 1990, when in form 5R.
+On Friday 2 October 1991 she met author and former Conservative MP, Jeffrey Archer, being pictured with him, when he visited the school with local Conservative MP Elizabeth Peacock.
+She attained grade A in A-levels Geography and Biology, and also gained Chemistry A-level.

 During summers, she worked packing toothpaste.
 Cox studied at Pembroke College, Cambridge, initially studying Archaeology and Anthropology before switching to Social and Political Science, graduating in 1995.
 She later studied at the London School of Economics.

 Following her graduation from Pembroke College, Cox worked as an adviser to Labour MP Joan Walley from 1995 to 1997.
 She then became head of Key Campaigns at Britain in Europe (1998–99), a pro-European pressure group, before moving to Brussels to spend two years as an assistant to Glenys Kinnock, wife of former Labour leader Neil Kinnock, who was then a Member of the European Parliament.